 * * *

 Čučković walked towards the nearby town of Wörgl, but luckily he never made it.
-That’s because the town was in the hands of the Waffen-SS, whose troops were shooting any adult males as deserters, and were killing entire families who had the audacity to display white (surrender) or Austrian flags outside their homes as a “we’re not Nazis” sign to approaching Americans.
+That’s because the town was in the hands of the Waffen-SS, whose troops were on a rampage, shooting any adult males as deserters, and killing entire families who had the audacity to display white (surrender) or Austrian flags outside their homes as a “we’re not Nazis” sign to approaching Americans.

 So Čučković continued on towards Innsbruck, around 40 miles away.
 He reached the outskirts of the city in the early evening and found American troops from the 409th Infantry Regiment.
 The Americans were a small advance party, and were unable to get permission to proceed to Castle Itter.
 But they promised Čučković they’d get help the next morning.

 At dawn, a column of armored vehicles started towards Castle Itter but were stopped by German artillery near Jenbach, about halfway to Itter.
-The Americans called for help, but their superior officers refused, on the grounds that they were about to infringe on territory “owned” by the 36th Division.
-So office politics even has a place in the US Army!
+The Americans called for help, but their superior officers refused, on the grounds that they were about to infringe on territory soon to be “owned” by the approaching 36th Division.

 Gangl and his men, meanwhile, arrived in Kufstein and found Captain Jack Lee.
 Lee was with the 12th Armored Division of the US XXI Corps.
 He and his men were waiting to be relieved by the aforementioned 36th Infantry Division.
 Asked for help, Lee didn’t blink: soon, a small column of two tanks and infantry – 20 Wehrmacht soldiers under Gangel and 14 American soldiers under Lee – were on their way to Castle Itter.

 While all that was going on, the French VIPs had no idea what was happening, having not heard back from Čučković.
-They called a former SS officer in the area, Kurt-Siegfried Schrader, who had been sent to the castle some time before to recuperate from battlefield injuries.
-They knew he had become disillusioned with Nazism, and hoped he would help.
-He came to their aid without hesitation, and took command of the castle’s defense, arming the VIPs with whatever rifles and small arms the SS had left behind.
+They picked up the phone and called a former SS officer in the area, Kurt-Siegfried Schrader.
+He had been sent to the castle some time before to recuperate from battlefield injuries.
+The VIPs knew he had become disillusioned with Nazism and hoped he would help.
+He agreed to come immediately, and took command of the castle’s defense, arming the VIPs with whatever rifles and small arms the SS had left behind.

 So… just so we’re clear: a group of French prisoners – former prime ministers, politicians and a professional tennis player – armed with a handful of rifles and handguns left behind by the guards, were defending the castle under the direction of a former SS officer.
 Lee took command when he arrived, making this the only time in the European war where a US Army officer, with a Wehrmacht second in command and a former SS officer as third, commanded both US Army and Wehrmacht troops in battle.